The Spring Thriller 2013

 Joseph Badal’s Website: http://www.josephbadalbooks.com

 See Joe's interview with Croak & Dagger, the Albuquerque Chapter of Sisters in Crime:

-Joseph Badal has worked for thirty-eight years in the banking and financial services industries, most recently serving as a senior executive and board member of a NYSE-listed mortgage REIT.
+Joseph Badal has worked for 40 years in the banking and financial services industries, most recently serving as a senior executive and board member of a NYSE-listed mortgage REIT.
 He is currently President of Joseph Badal & Associates, Inc., a management consulting firm.

 Prior to his finance career, Joe served as a commissioned officer in the U.S. Army in critical, highly classified positions in the U.S. and overseas, including tours of duty in Greece and Vietnam.
 He earned numerous military decorations.

 He holds an undergraduate degree in International Finance (Temple University) and an MBA (University of New Mexico), and is multi-lingual.
 He graduated from the Defense Language Institute, West Coast, and from Stanford University Law School’s Director College.

 Joe has had 7 thriller novels published, The Pythagorean Solution, Evil Deeds (Danforth Saga #1), Terror Cell (Danforth Saga #2), The Nostradamus Secret (Danforth Saga #3), The Lone Wolf Agenda (Danforth Saga #4), Shell Game, & Ultimate Betrayal.
 His 8th novel and 1st mystery, Borderline, will be released in spring 2015.
 Death Ship, the 5th in his Danforth Saga, will be released in late 2015.
 Joe writes a monthly blog titled Everyday Heroes, which can be viewed at http://www.josephbadal.wordpress.com.